microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 		 *
 		 * @since 3.18.0
 		 */
-		commitCharacters?: "replace" | "merge";
+		commitCharacters?: ApplyKind;

 		/**
-		 * Specifies whether data on a completion will replace or
+		 * Specifies whether the `data` field on a completion will replace or
 		 * be merged with data from `completionList.itemDefaults.data`.
 		 *
 		 * If "replace", the data from the completion item will be used if